cuthbertLab/music21/music21/doc/html/_sources/moduleNote.txt

 .. module:: music21.note

 Classes and functions for creating and manipulating notes, ties, and durations.
 Pitch-specific functions are in music21.pitch, but obviously are of great importance here too.

-.. function:: noteFromDiatonicNumber()
+.. function:: noteFromDiatonicNumber(number)

-.. function:: sendNoteInfo()
+.. function:: sendNoteInfo(music21noteObject)

 Debugging method to print information about a music21 note called by trecento.trecentoCadence, among other places